yersonargote/hello-fastapi/README.md

 # FastAPI with TORTOISE

-First fastAPI project with tortoise.
+First fastAPI project with tortoise ORM.

 I follow the [fastapi-users doc](https://fastapi-users.github.io/fastapi-users/10.1/), but there is not the current version.